luismayta/learn-rust/docs/index.md

-# Welcome to base-learn-template documentation
+# Welcome to learn-rust documentation